lambci/lambci/README.md

 ### 3. Launch the LambCI CloudFormation stack

-You can either [use this direct link](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=lambci&templateURL=https://lambci.s3.amazonaws.com/templates/lambci.template) or navigate in your AWS Console to `Services > CloudFormation`, choose "Create Stack" and upload `lambci.template` from the root of this repository, or use the [S3 link](https://lambci.s3.amazonaws.com/templates/lambci.template):
+You can either [use this direct link](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=lambci&templateURL=https://lambci.s3.amazonaws.com/templates/template.yaml) or navigate in your AWS Console to `Services > CloudFormation`, choose "Create Stack" and use the [S3 link](https://lambci.s3.amazonaws.com/templates/template.yaml):

 ![CloudFormation Step 1](https://lambci.s3.amazonaws.com/assets/cfn1.png)

-Then click Next where you can enter a stack name (`lambci` is a good default), API tokens, Slack channel and a comma-separated list of any repositories you want to add hooks to:
+Then click Next where you can enter a stack name (`lambci` is a good default), API tokens and a Slack channel:

 ![CloudFormation Step 2](https://lambci.s3.amazonaws.com/assets/cfn2.png)